swatson-phillips/GT-CS-3312-SampleRepo/docs/feedback/DD-System-Architecture_feedback.md

 - The static and dynamic elements should be under the "System Architecture" section not stand on their own.
 - You may consider positioning your figures at either the top or bottom of the page for document design and readability.
 - You do not indent paragraphs in technical documents.
 Instead you separate paragraphs with newlines/space.
-- Consider using references to the figure.
+- Consider using references to the figure instead of hard coded plain text.
 Let me know if you’d like help with this.

 # Diagramming
 - You may want to indicate what the direction of the arrows in your diagram mean.
 Dependency?
 Data Flow?
-(Hint: the static should be dependency and dynamic should be flow/behavior) Does the X omponent "know about" the Y component?
+(Hint: the static should be dependency and dynamic should be flow/behavior) Does the X component "knows about" the Y component?
 Or the other way around?
 - Make sure that you are using corect syntax for your SSD.
+- Your  static arch. diagram is rudimentary and a bit unclear because of the formatting; it should highlight your chosen architecture and technologies.
+Please see me to discuss if you are unclear.